Post

 I want a single pool but separate concurrency caps on different task types

-This is other “exotic” use case for our Executors in nova-compute.
+This is another “exotic” use case for our Executors in nova-compute.
 But first we needed to hit a bug to even figure out we have a problem to solve.

-The bug was detected in the vmware CI, probably because it run tempest with more parallelism.
-We saw that VM boots hang until they timed out while setting up the networking for the VM.
+The bug was detected in the VMware CI, probably because it runs tempest with more parallelism.
+We saw that parallel VM boots hang until they timed out while setting up the networking for the VM.
 It turned out that it was a deadlock on our default Executor that was used both to run the VM build logic in a task and the network setup for that VM in a separate child task.
 As we touched before our Executor sizes are limited in native threading.
-The default executor was limited to 5 workers max.
+The default executor was limited to 5 workers by our default configuration.
 When 5 VM build arrived at the same time, each grabbed a worker to build the VM.
 So the Executor became full.
-Then each build task submitted a network setup child task to the same default Executor, moved on to do some other logic, when that was done then started waiting for the network setup child task.
-As the Executor was full with the build tasks, the network child tasks was never executed and the build task waited forever.
-We have logs when an Executor starts queueing up tasks, this helped figure out what happened.
+Then each build task submitted a network setup child task to the same default Executor, moved on to do some other logic, then finally started waiting for the network setup child task.
+As the Executor was full with the build tasks, the network child tasks were waiting for free workers and never got them.
+Therefore the build task waited forever for the networking task.
+Nova logs when an Executor starts queueing up tasks, this helped figuring out what happened.

-So we moved the build task to its own long_task executor and kept the default executor for fire and forget tasks and child tasks that are not spawning grandchild tasks.
+So we moved the build task to its own long_task executor and kept the default Executor for fire and forget tasks and child tasks that are not spawning grandchildren.
 Then we saw that build is not the only long running tasks that used the default Executor.
 We had snapshot as well.
-Then further looking revealed that even though these task types shared an Executor, the default one, and will share the new long_task Executor they have individual concurrency limits implemented by bounded semaphores.
+Then further looking revealed that even though these task types shared an Executor, the default one, and will share the new long_task Executor, they have individual concurrency limits implemented by bounded semaphores.

-The nova-compute can be configured to limit then number of concurrent VM lifecycle operations of a given type.
-E.g. by default nova-compute allowed 10 parallel VM builds, 1 parallel outgoing live migration, and 5 parallel VM snapshots.
-Originally it implemented the build and snapshot case with a single GreenThread pool with 1000 workers and two bounded semaphores one for build and one for snapshot.
-As GreenThreads are cheap we did not have to worry about having a list of tasks holding up a GreenThread each while waiting on the semaphore for their execution slot.
+The nova-compute can be configured to limit the number of concurrent VM lifecycle operations of a given type.
+E.g., by default nova-compute allowed 10 parallel VM builds, 1 parallel outgoing live migration, and 5 parallel VM snapshots.
+Originally it implemented the build and snapshot case with a single GreenThread pool with 1000 workers and two bounded semaphores, one for build and one for snapshot.
+As GreenThreads are cheap, we did not have to worry about having a list of tasks, holding up a GreenThread each, while waiting on the semaphore for their execution slot.
 This does not work with native Threading.
 We cannot waste one thread for each waiting operation where there could be hundreds of them.

 One can ask why don’t we keep them in the message bus waiting.
-The problem there is that the same topic is used for other, non-capped operations, so we have to process the messages from the topic to find those operations.
+The problem there is that the same message bus topic is used for other, non-capped operations, so we have to process the messages from the bus to find those operations.

-In the long run another Executor wrapper can be developed that maintains a per task type cap within a shared executor by having tasks queues and scheduling queued tasks to slots when another tasks finishes.
+In the long run another Executor wrapper can be developed that maintains a per-task-type cap within a shared Executor by having task queues, and scheduling queued tasks to slots when another task finishes from the given type.

-Also in the future we might want to come up with a way to track parent-child task relationships and prevent submitting the child task to the parent’s executor.
-Right now only code review prevents us to re-introduce such a deadlock prone situation.
+Also in the future we might want to come up with a way to track parent-child task relationships and prevent submitting the child task to the parent’s Executor.
+Right now only code review prevents us from re-introducing such a deadlock prone situation.

 When unit testing is harder than tempest

-This was an interesting realization of mine.
-Even though in retrospect it is easy to see why making tempest work with the native threaded service was easier than passing the whole unit test job with the same.
-Once manual testing of the native threading mode in devstack showed that the service works tempest showed limited amount of surprises.
-In the other hand we still have unit tests today that randomly hangs or produces strange SQLAlchemy issues when run with native threading and therefore disabled in the native threaded tox job.
+I realized this while herding the nova-compute Eventlet removal patches through CI.
+I expected more trouble, more instability.
+Once manual testing of the native threading mode in devstack showed that the service works, tempest showed limited amount of surprises.
+On the other hand we still have unit tests today that randomly hang or produce strange SQLAlchemy issues when running with native threading and therefore disabled in the native threaded tox job.
 In retrospect I have the following understanding explaining this:

-• The tempest tests are pure back box tests, eventlet is “just” a refactoring, the black box does not care about internals.
+• The tempest suite contains pure black box tests, Eventlet is “just” a refactoring, the black box test does not care about our rewiring of internals of that box.

-• Some of our unit test doing too much.
-E.g. a big chunk of our unit tests depend on a DB being provided to the test case.
+• Some of our unit tests do too much.
+E.g., a big chunk of our unit tests depend on a DB being provided to the test case.

-It will be interesting to see how hard it will be to mak our functional test passing and stable with native threading as this test suits sits between tempest and unit test.
+It will be interesting to see how hard it will be to make our functional tests pass and remain stable with native threading as this test suite sits in between tempest and unit test.

 Scale testing

-One of the key change during Eventlet removal is the cost of concurrency.
-A native thread cost a lot more memory than a GreenThread.
+One of the key changes during Eventlet removal is the cost of concurrency.
+A native thread costs a lot more memory than a GreenThread.
 This forced us to limit our Executor sizes to reasonable numbers as our old defaults were simply too much.
 But what is a reasonable default?
-It is very hard to tell analytically, so we decided to try to find it via testing.
+As you saw above we have many different concurrent tasks types, limits, and delays.
+So, it is very hard to tell analytically what is a reasonable Executor size.
+Therefore we decided to try to find it via performance testing.

-In the upstream CI we have limited resources (CPU cores and RAM), so we cannot the big deployment to find out how they scale when the concurrency mode is changed.
-So we have to make some compromise.
+In the upstream CI we have limited resources (CPU cores and RAM), so we cannot create big deployments to find out how they scale when the concurrency mode is changed.
+We have to make some compromise.

 The most resource consuming part of our deployment are compute nodes and VMs created on them by nova.
 So if we accept that we cannot scale test nova-compute then we can limit our resource usage.
-Fortunately nova already provides a way to simulate most of the heavy lifting of a nova-compute service by implementing a fake virt driver.
-That driver does not spin up VMs on the hypervisor it only has an in-memory state, and implements the happy path for the compute operations.
-After a bit of tweaking in devstack we could create 3 cells and 20 compute nodes within a single CI worker machine.
-This allows us to scale test at least our APIs, scheduler, conductor and even the nova-compute’s virt driver independent pieces like the ComputeManager and the ResourceTracker.
+Fortunately nova already provides a way to simulate most of the heavy lifting of the nova-compute service by implementing a fake virt driver.
+That driver does not spin up VMs on the hypervisor, it only has an in-memory state, and implements the happy path for the VM lifecycle operations.
+With a bit of tweaking in devstack we can create 3 cells and 20 compute nodes within a single CI worker machine.
+This allows us to scale-test at least our APIs, scheduler, conductor, and even nova-compute’s virt-driver-independent pieces like the ComputeManager and the ResourceTracker.

-Another complication in a our CI that two consecutive job runs will observe significantly different performance from the CI worker machine.
-It is because we use multiple cloud providers each having different performance and ever changing load situation.
+Another complication in our CI is that two consecutive job runs will observe significantly different performance from the CI worker machine.
+It is because we use multiple cloud providers, each having different performance and ever changing load situation.
 So comparing perf-scale results across multiple job runs is not feasible as we cannot control the underlying machines.
-Instead we run the same performance tests twice in the same job, once with Eventlet and once with native threading, then we compare the results within the same job.
+Instead, we run the same performance tests twice in the same job, once with Eventlet and once with native threading, then we compare the results within the same job.

 This was ongoing work in Flamingo but due to limited time we stopped it during Gazpacho to refocus on nova-compute itself.
-Now that nova-compute is done we want to go back to these trial and take them further.
-The end goal would be a job that at least runs periodically and fails if the native threading performance starts differing significantly from the Eventlet one.
+Now that nova-compute is done (+1 famous last word) we want to go back to this trial and take it further.
+The end goal is a job that at least runs periodically and fails if the native threading performance starts differing significantly from the Eventlet one.

 This post is licensed under CC BY 4.0 by the author.